LiuKay/chat-files/data/test-md.md

 Off-the-shelf chains make it easy to get started.
 For complex applications, components make it easy to customize existing chains and build new ones.

 ## Chainlit

-Chainlit is an open-source Python package that makes it incredibly fast to build Chat GPT like applications with your own business logic and data.
+**Chainlit** is an open-source Python package that makes it incredibly fast to build ChatGPT like applications with your own business logic and data.
 Key features of Chainlit:
-1.Build fast: Integrate seamlessly with an existing code base or start from scratch in minutes

-2.Data persistence: Leverage user generated data + feedback.
+1.Build fast: Integrate seamlessly with an existing code base or start from scratch in minutes 2.Data persistence: Leverage user generated data + feedback.

-3.Visualize multi-steps reasoning: Understand the intermediary steps that produced an output at a glance

-4.Iterate on prompts: Deep dive into prompts in the Prompt Playground to understand where things went wrong and iterate

-Chainlit is compatible with all Python programs and libraries.
+3.Visualize multi-steps reasoning: Understand the intermediary steps that produced an output at a glance 4.Iterate on prompts: Deep dive into prompts in the Prompt Playground to understand where things went wrong and iterate Chainlit is compatible with all Python programs and libraries.
 That being said, it comes with a set of integrations with popular libraries and frameworks.